sparkflows/sparkflows-docs/docs/superset/index.rst

-Installations and Configurations to Databricks
+Installation and Configuration to Databricks
 -------------------

 Superset enables powerful Visualizations.
 Superset can connect with Databricks clusters and display data from Tables in Databricks.